Do you ever ask yourself why there is so much dust in your house?

 When you have a lot of picture frames and cute ceramics displayed they ATTRACT dust like a magnet.

 How to Dust Your Home The Easy Way

-When we first moved into the “money pit”, I couldn’t understand how there was so much dust in our home.
+When my husband and I first moved into our home in the country, I couldn’t understand why there was so much dust and grime in our home.

 Now weekly dusting is all my house needs to stay as dust-free as it possibly can be.

 14 Dusting Hacks To Keep The Dust Out

 Dusting hacks to keep your house clean and to get rid of those pesky dust mites and allergens!
 These dusting tips will help you breathe easier and clean less!

 How To Clean Dust